Bo Jackson

 [edit] His baseball career

-Bo had a longer baseball career than a football career.
-He played eight years in the majors from 1986 to 1994, including several seasons in the late 1980's with competitive Kansas City Royals teams, and 1993 with the division-winning Chicago White Sox.
+Bo had a longer career playing baseball than football.
+He was signed as a 4th round pick in the 1986 amateur draft by the Kansas City Royals and scout Ken Gonzales.
+He made his major league debut that September; the Royals brought him up quickly to encourage him to give up his football career.
+Jackson played eight years in the majors from 1986 to 1994, including several seasons in the late 1980s with competitive Royals teams, and 1993 with the division-winning Chicago White Sox.

 While on the White Sox, he played with Frank Thomas, who had also played football at Auburn University.

 He had only one year in the minors, 1986, when he played 53 games for Memphis in the Southern League, hitting .277 with 7 home runs and stealing 3 bases.
-In the Majors in 1986, he hit what was then (and what still might be) the longest home run in Royals history-a 475 foot shot.
+In the Majors in 1986, he hit what was then (and what still might be) the longest home run in Royals history - a 475-foot shot.
+At first, sportswriters had snickered when the Royals had called him up, claiming he was no match for big league pitchers (he did strike out 34 times in 25 games), but that home run quieted his critics.
+He may have been a raw talent, but he was a physical phenomenon.

 Most people probably think Bo's best year was 1989, when he hit 32 home runs with 105 RBI.
-He also had 5 RBI in one game that year-including a 435 foot homer-on July 18, 1989 against the Milwaukee Brewers.
-But, his 1990 season was actually more impressive, when he hit 28 home runs in only 111 games.
+He also had 5 RBI in one game that year - including a 435-foot homer - on July 18th against the Milwaukee Brewers.
+But his 1990 season was actually more impressive, when he hit 28 home runs in only 111 games.

-In 1989, he was named to the All Star team and was the MVP of the All Star Game, with 2 RBI and a 448 foot home run.
+In 1989, he was named to the All Star team at Anaheim Stadium and was the MVP of the All Star Game, with 2 RBI and a 448-foot home run to straightaway centerfield to lead off the game.
+This was his first appearance on a national stage in baseball and Vin Scully's call of the monster home run was a simple: "And Bo Says Hello!"

 [edit] After professional sports